DavidUdell/sparse_circuit_discovery/README.markdown

   provide the needed HuggingFace access token in `sparse_coding/act_access.yaml`.
 The script will create this YAML if needed.

-- Try to run this with CUDA Toolkit 12.2 or better, if you're encountering cryptic env variable bugs with CUDA Toolkit 12.0/older.
+- If you're encountering cryptic env variable bugs, ensure CUDA Toolkit 12.2 or newer is running.

 ## Project Status
 Project is currently a WIP.
 Current version: 0.1.3.